 Course 3: International Cargo Movement

-If you have not, check out Module 1, Module 2, Module 3, Module 4, Module 5, Module 6 and Module 7 which form part of Course 1: Export Foundation Training alternatively if you are up to date, click on the button below to start the module on Cargo (marine) Insurance.
+If you have not, check out Module 1, Module 2, Module 3, Module 4, Module 5, Module 6 and Module 7 which form part of Course 1: Export Foundation Training alternatively if you are up to date, click on the button below to start the module on packing and marking for international transit.

 Businesses & Organisations

 who have identified an opportunity to expand their product range into foreign trade markets

 looking to stay current on export readiness or require potential export assistance

 with a basic understanding of the global trading environment looking to grow their knowledge of export readiness